learninglab-dev/ll-first-reactLab/walkthrough.md

 ```
 ReactDOM.render(<App />, document.getElementById('root'))
 ```
 Finally, we call the `ReactDOM.render()` function.
 This function tells react to go to work.
 React will start from the component we feed it, in this case App, and render that component and all of its children into html.
-It will "insert" this generated html into the dom element we've identified, which is `root`.
-If you remember from our quick look at `index.html`, root is just a solo `<div>` inside `<body>`, so the html react generates will become the body of our page.
+It will "insert" this generated html into the DOM element we've identified, which is `root`.
+If you remember from our quick look at `index.html`, root is just a solo `<div>` inside `<body>`, so the html React generates will become the body of our page.

+We're finally ready to write some code.
+To get started, look back at the top of `Index.js`.
+You'll see some `import` statements.
+One is commented out.
+Uncomment it and then comment out the statement that says `import App from './01_example/App'`.
+This switches from running the example app to the starter pack.
+If you check back in your browser, you should now see a blank page.
+(If you've stopped your server in the meanwhile, head back over to Terminal and hit `npm start` again to get the blank page.)

 ### JSX...
 What?
 One thing you'll notice when working with a react app is that it automatically updates what you see in the browser every time you save your code.
 So let's do it!
 Open the folder `02_starter` and then the file `App.js`.